Information & FAQs

 Luggage allowance

-Unless we say otherwise, we must ask that you restrict your luggage to one main suitcase and one smaller bag, a day pack or similar, per person, with no piece of luggage being taller than 80cm (32in) (including wheels and handles etc) or wider than 50cm (20in), and not exceeding a maximum weight of 23kg (50lb).
+Unless we say otherwise, please restrict your luggage to one main suitcase and one smaller bag, a day pack or similar, per person, with no piece of luggage being taller than 80cm (32in) (including wheels and handles etc) or wider than 50cm (20in), and not exceeding a maximum weight of 23kg (50lb).

-And please note that, whilst we will always ask that hotel staff assist you with your luggage, we cannot guarantee it, and you must be comfortable taking your luggage up one flight of stairs.
+NB.
+We will always ask that hotel to assist you with your luggage, but we cannot guarantee it, and you must be comfortable taking your luggage up one flight of stairs.

 Britain